Achievements

 Influences: Transitionnal – coastal-inspired design with a city vibe

-Conception: Patricia Hallé
+Designer: Patricia Hallé

 Behind the lens: Denis Girard Photographie